-Yes, when you are in Review Mode, each question will show on the top right-hand side of the screen an "Explanation" button.
+Yes, when you are in Review Mode, each question screen will show on the top right-hand side an "Explanation" button.
 If you press it, the theoretical explanation you are looking for will pop up.

-Yes, the top band and footer of the webpage will show a menu that reads "Reports".
-If you click it, the software will lead you to the Report Section where you will find the reports you saw at the end of each exam plus some statistical information.
+Yes, the top band and footer of the webpage will show menus that read "Reports".
+If you click any of them, the software will lead you to the Report Section where you will find the reports you saw at the end of each exam plus some statistical information.
 However, you cannot go back to "Review Mode" as the question index will no longer be shown.

 Yes, you can track your performance in two ways:

-NOTE 2: It is best practice to have a guess and mark an answered question rather than just mark an unanswered question.
-If time does not play in your favor and you cannot return to review your answer, the question will have an answer.
+NOTE 2: If you are not sure about your answer to a question, it is best practice to have a guess, pick a tentative answer, and then mark that question rather than just mark an unanswered question.
+If time does not play in your favor and you cannot return to review your tentative answer, the question will at least have that tentative answer that may earn you a point that otherwise will not.
 Remember, there is no penalty for incorrect answers.

 Yes, as long as you have an electronic device that has an internet connection, a browser, and can connect to our website.
 Remember however that you can only use our exams from up to two devices.

 No. That is not possible as the software needs to constantly transfer data from the front end to the back end and vice versa for it to work properly.